Nov 23, 2024

 • The other party’s advisor may cross-examine the individual after initial questioning.
 As with the initial questioning, cross-examination questions must also be approved by the Decision Maker(s).

 • After all questioning and items have been introduced for consideration, the Decision Maker(s) will decide if the Respondent is responsible concerning the allegation of sexual harassment.
-After the decision, the parties will be informed by the Vice President for Engagement (or designee) within five business days of the decision.
+After the decision, the parties will be informed by the Vice President for Student Affairs/Dean of Students (or designee) within five business days of the decision.

 Appeal(s):